A Novel Unified Framework for Solving Reachability, Viability and Invariance Problems: Recursive Value Function Method

 \section{Recursive Value Function Method}

 In this section, we propose a method that can avoid the above-mentioned difficulties, namely recursive value function method.
-We first introduce a definition, minimal reachable set, before formally presenting this method. \begin{definition} \textbf{Minimal reachable set}

-\end{definition} Informally, $\mathcal{R}_{\mathrm{min}}(K,T)$ is a set of states from which trajectories can reach the target set for any $u(.)\in \mathscr{U}$ within time $T$.
-Similar to the relationship between the maximal reachable set and the invariant set, the viable set and the minimal reachable set are also dual to each other, i.e.:

-Therefore, the invariant set can be characterized by computing the maximum reachable set, while the viable set can be represented by computing the minimum reachable set.
-To avoid repetitive descriptions, this paper focuses on the computation of the maximal and minimal reachable sets.
+According to Eq. (\ref{rlt1}), the maximal and minimal invariant sets can be obtained by computing the minimal and maximal reachable sets, respectively, To avoid repetitive descriptions, this paper focuses on the computation of the maximal and minimal reachable sets.